AmyLee91/IAPTestingDemo/README.md

 ## What actually is a receipt?

 The receipt issued to an app by the App Store contains a complete record of a user's in-app purchase history for that app.

 It is a single **encrypted** file which is stored on the device in the app's **main bundle**.
 The location of the receipt is given by the
 URL **`Bundle.main.appStoreReceiptURL`**.

-A new receipt is issued automatically by the App Store each time:
+When an app is first installed the receipt will be missing.
+A new receipt will be issued automatically by the App Store each time:

 * An in-app purchase succeeds
-* The app is re-installed
 * An app update happens
 * Previous in-app purchases are restored

-* The app requests localized product info from the app store
+Not sure this is true.
+With a newly installed app a receipt refresh is pushed by the app store but no receipt is actually delivered

 When a new receipt is pushed to our app from the App Store we receive a **notification** via the **`requestDidFinish(_:)`** **`SKRequestDelegate`** method.